-As we strive to act on nature loss, our efforts must listen to the voices and experience of indigenous people.
+As we strive to act on nature loss and climate change, our efforts must listen to the voices and experience of indigenous people.
 We need a moral mindset change that values the wisdom of indigenous people and transforms humanity's relationship with nature from one of exploitation to relationship, care and harmony.
-In many places they are custodians of biodiversity, carrying a deep knowledge of life on the land and water.
-The joint action plan on biodiversity needs their wisdom.
+In many places indigenous peoples are custodians of biodiversity, carrying a deep knowledge of life on the land and water.
 Their contribution is beyond monetary value and is lost forever when its carriers are silenced, broken or die.

-Indigenous people have much to say about living in harmony with nature if only we have the ears to hear.
+Indigenous peoples have much to say about living in harmony with nature if only we have the ears to hear.
 They point us back to the wisdom of God.
 The book of Proverbs speaks about wisdom as a woman who is always pleasant and peaceful and brings something more special than jewels.
 Unlike the tree of knowledge in Genesis, which is off limits to Adam and Eve, the Tree of Life found in Proverbs is ready to be harvested and with more wisdom comes more happiness (Proverbs 3.13-18).